Robotix22/edk2-tucana/README.md

 # EDK2 UEFI Firmware For Mi Note 10
-(My Mi Note 10 is right now broken so I need a tester)
+(My Mi Note 10 is broken right now so I need a tester for Mi Note 10, please contact me on discord)

 ## Resources